International Student Admissions

 Expect to find plenty of activities on Seton Hill's 200-acre campus, located an hour from metropolitan Pittsburgh (in the state of Pennsylvania in the eastern U.S.) The natural surroundings on campus, and the nearby retail and historic districts of the town of Greensburg, make outdoor recreation, shopping and cultural experiences readily available.
 The Greensburg community also provides convenient opportunities for internships in government, business, social services, journalism, and many other fields.
 Visit Campus & Region for more information.

-The Seton Hill campus includes 16 academic and residential buildings, including our new world-class Performing Arts Center.
 Seton Hill students live in a safe learning environment.
 The University employs its own security police.
-All officers are specially trained and certified by the Pennsylvania State Police, and patrol the University 24 hours a day, seven days a week.
+All officers are specially trained and certified by the Pennsylvania State Police, and are on duty at all times.
 Seton Hill also benefits from the support of the law enforcement and emergency services of Greensburg, Pa., which are always available to assist Seton Hill police and emergency response personnel.

 On-campus housing is offered for single undergraduates through the University's Housing Selection process.
 Additional charges apply for students who remain in the halls for vacations during the academic year.
 Undergraduate students generally share a room with another student(s).
 Rooms are equipped with a bed, dresser, wardrobe, desk and desk chair.
 Seton Hill provides campus-wide wireless access, including all residence halls.
 Please refer to Housing & Dining for further information on campus housing and meal plan options.

-Nearly 100% of our international students receive some type of merit or need based financial aid from Seton Hill.
-We offer financial aid to qualifying candidates for academic merit and financial need in the range of $8,000-20,000 USD, which can make attending Seton Hill affordable.
+Nearly 100% of our undergraduate international students receive some type of merit or need-based financial aid from Seton Hill.
+We offer financial aid to qualifying candidates for academic merit up to $24,000 USD, which can make attending Seton Hill affordable.
 Seton Hill is dedicated to empowering intercultural students to succeed, and that includes financial assistance.

 Health insurance is mandatory for international students.
-Student health insurance is available to all international students at a cost of approximately $500 per year.
+Student health insurance is available to all international students through GeoBlue.
 Please note that medical services in the United States are often expensive; the United States does not have a national health program.
 Having insurance will cover, or offset, the cost of health care services.

 Seton Hill University guarantees ground transportation from Pittsburgh International Airport, or any Pittsburgh transit station, upon arrival for the first time to campus.
 The Pittsburgh International Airport, 45 miles from Greensburg, is served by many airlines.
-A travel itinerary must be submitted and approved prior to departure by the Intercultural Services Office.
+A travel itinerary must be submitted and approved prior to departure by the Office of Diversity, Inclusion and International Student Services.
 Train service exists between Greensburg, New York City, Philadelphia, and Washington, D.C.
 Seton Hill can arrange to have a security officer meet you at the train station if you notify the University of your arrival time.
-More information about traveling to Seton Hill can be found here.

 Climate & Clothing